asuresh213/Robust-subspace-recovery-and-tda/README.md

   <img src="./imgs/noisy_homologies.png" width="400" />
 </p>

-A data point away from the diagonal line indicates the potential existence of a "hole" of that dimension in our data, and its distance from the diagonal indicates the magnitude of that potential.
+A note on reading persistence diagrams: For dimensions $\geq 1$, a point away from the diagonal line indicates the potential existence of a "hole" of that dimension in our data, while its distance from the diagonal indicates the magnitude of that potential.
+Zero dimensional homology indicates the connectedness of our data.
+In our case - the singular red dot signifying a data point "at infinity" indicates the persistence of one connected component.

-Alternatively, running our data first through the RSR machine, extracting the points contained in the RSR solution, and then generating the persistence diagrams from the clean data, yields the following diagrams:
+For the second part of this demo, we run our data first through the RSR machine, extracting the points contained in the RSR solution, and then generating the persistence diagrams from the clean data.
+This yields the following diagrams:

 <p align="middle">
   <img src="./imgs/rsrtda_labelled.png" width="300" />